maruos/blueprints/README.md

 ## Examples

-Create the default container in Docker (specified in `Dockerfile`'s CMD):

-    ./build-with-docker.sh
+Build the default container:

+    $ ./build.sh

+Build a minimal Debian arm64 stretch container called "stretch-container":

+    $ ./build.sh -b debian -n stretch-container -- -r stretch -a arm64 --minimal

+*Tip: You will need root privileges to mount binfmt_misc for bootstrapping foreign architecture containers.*

+### Building with Docker

+If you have Docker set up on your machine, just substitute `./build.sh` with `./build-with-docker.sh` to run a build within a Docker container with all the necessary dependencies pre-installed.
+All args will be passed to `build.sh` just like usual.

-Create a Debian arm64 stretch container called "stretch-container" (args will be passed to `build.sh`):
+Build a Debian arm64 stretch container called "stretch-container" with Docker (args will be passed to `build.sh`):

-    ./build-with-docker.sh -b debian -n stretch-container -- -r stretch -a arm64 --minimal
+    $ ./build-with-docker.sh -b debian -n stretch-container -- -r stretch -a arm64 --minimal

 To stop the build early you can run:

-    docker stop $CONTAINER_ID
+    $ docker stop $CONTAINER_ID

-*Tip: You will need root privileges to mount binfmt_misc for bootstrapping foreign architecture containers.*
+where `$CONTAINER_ID` is determined from `docker ps`.

 ## Contributing